Welcome to today's edition of the Rush 24-7 podcast.

 And how would you know that?

-Bill, call media matters for America and just tell them I made it up.
+Bill, call Media Matters for America and just tell them I made it up.

-He might have been on to something.
+He might have been onto something.

-Well, if Bill Clinton is the first black president, then there really can't be any white people, folks.
+If Bill Clinton is the first black president, then there really can't be any white people, folks.

-So so so well, Bill, your your problem is uh is solved.
+So, Bill, your problem is solved.